Accession of Armenia to the European Union

 Armenia has initiated the process of joining the European Union as a member state.

-On 12 March 2024, the European Parliament passed a resolution noting that Armenia could apply for membership if it met the Copenhagen criteria.
+On 12 March 2024, the European Parliament passed a resolution noting that Armenia could apply for membership if it meets the Copenhagen criteria.
 On 9 September 2024, Prime Minister of Armenia Nikol Pashinyan confirmed that the issue of starting the EU membership process had become part of the Armenian political agenda.

 In September 2024 a petition calling for a referendum on whether Armenia should apply for membership of the EU was launched, which succeeded in reaching the 50,000 signatures required in order to be submitted for a vote in the National Assembly.
 Pashinyan supported the initiative, and on 26 March 2025 Armenia's parliament adopted the EU Integration Act which officially endorsing Armenia's EU accession, with a majority of 64 parliamentarians voting to approve it.
 The bill calls on the Armenian government to begin the process of joining the EU, making the European integration of Armenia formally part of Armenian legislation.
 Pashinyan confirmed that the country would go ahead with its plans to join the EU in spite of warnings from Russia.

-History
+History of relations

+Armenia and the European Union have developed relations since the former achieved its independence in 1991 after the dissolution of the Soviet Union.

+The Partnership and Cooperation Agreement (PCA), which was signed in 1996 and was in force until February 2021, served as the legal framework for EU-Armenia bilateral relations.
+Since 2004, Armenia and the other South Caucasus states have been part of the EU's European Neighbourhood Policy (ENP).
+An ENP Action Plan for Armenia was published on 2 March 2005, "highlighting areas in which bilateral cooperation could feasibly and valuably be strengthened."
+Armenia entered the EU's Eastern Partnership in 2009.
+Armenia is additionally a member state of the Euronest Parliamentary Assembly, Council of Europe, European Political Community, Assembly of European Regions, Organization for Security and Co-operation in Europe, and takes part in various other European programs and treaties such as the European Cultural Convention, European Higher Education Area and the European Court of Human Rights, among others.
+Armenia also maintains working arrangements with CEPOL, Eurojust, Europol, and Frontex.